StrangeRanger/bash-style-guide/content/aesthetics.md

 ///

-### Why Vertical Spacing Matters

-- **Readability**: Too many blank lines can make the script harder to read, while too few can make it appear cluttered.
-Proper vertical spacing strikes a balance between readability and visual organization.

 ## Comments

 Comments are essential for explaining script functionality and enhancing long-term usability and readability.
 Effective commenting practices ensure scripts are accessible and easily understood by new developers or future maintainers.
 While similar to previous guidelines, comments have a few additional considerations depending on their context.